 What we see, what we do and who we meet: it usually happens right in our neighborhood.
 These little randoms make up most of our lives here in Berlin.
 With every little piece of the puzzle we hope to get closer to portraying an authentic picture of the city.

-The Sammelkarten are an institution by now.
-This is the sixth edition!
+After a long break The Sammelkarten are back with their 7th edition.
 Get your package and start to collect and share these beautiful small berlin perspectives by Jan Herdlicka.
 Like his page and order a free set!
-If you are lucky, you even find a print in there.
+If you are lucky, you can even find a print in there.

 There is a proven cycle of city-hype and the formula goes something like this: The marginalized, the poor & cool artists take over a shitty and economically flawed neighborhood, transform it into a “creative hub”, establish bars, cafés, galleries and bring all their terrifyingly cool looking friends to the party.
 Then, after a while, the wealthy

 The Luzia bar on Oranienstraße has always been a wet and wild place for parties, so without hesitation, we jumped on the chance to actually host our own night.
 Back in 2012 we started our A MILLION series with a tight crew and the intentions to get fucked up with our friends.
 No manners, no regularities, really bad

 When I stepped out of my door last evening, a flying rock missed my face only by inches.
 I looked around the corner to see hooded Antifa rioting on Reichenberger Straße.
 At first I thought I had missed the 1st of May.
 I finally summed up the moxy to go and see what was happening and asked a passerby.
 “The Antifa is

 I’d mentioned before how weird it is to feel spring creeping up.
 Nevertheless, it’s more fun than ever to snapshot the shit out of the city.
 The past month was very effective in terms of “dusty light” and cherry blossoms.
 So without further ado, here’s a perspective on our collective springtime blues that isn’t so blue-ish